 At a practical level, the organisation hosting the research activity should always ask the researcher to present an acceptable form of personal photo ID when reporting on their first day.
 This will help to seek the necessary assurances that the individual presenting themselves is the one to whom the research passport or associated employer assurances relates to.

 For more detailed information about the use of honorary contracts and research passports, employers should refer to guidance on the National Institute of Health Research website.

 Q. What assurances should employers seek when making appointments at very short notice to help deal with emergency or complex cases?

 Doctors and clinicians are regarded as being in continuous employment where they already hold a substantive post within one NHS organisation and where they are asked to provide emergency cover or expertise in complex cases in another NHS organisation at short notice.
 Therefore in such cases, further pre-employment checks are not normally required.
 The hosting organisation should seek written assurances from the individual's substantive employer to verify that the appropriate checks have been undertaken and that the individual is suitable and fit to undertake the clinical role in question.

-Employers may find it useful to refer to our certificate of fitness for honorary practice guidelines.
+Employers may find it useful to refer to the certificate of fitness for honorary practice guidelines on our website.
 These guidelines, produced with the Academy of Medical Royal Colleges, can be used to seek the necessary assurances where emergency cover is required at short notice.